wd2311/HopHacks2017/README.txt

 But, I learned a lot through experimenting with ways to train - my notes files are interesting.

 Also - my partners ditched me quite early on and only assisted by writing a broken data parsing script, but what can you do.
-Much was learned, much more to learn.
+Much was learned, much more to learn, but first I should probably do my homework...